MTB Project Logo

 Description

 From the North Fork trailhead, you'll start out on Diamond Park Trail.
 After a quick initial climb, the trail opens up to a wide open valley with spectacular scenery.
 There's a rock face in front of you, and you're surrounded by burned trees from a large 2003 fire that you'll see evidence of on all of the trails in this area.
-There's even a Lupine forest along the first half of the trail that will be spectacular in early summer.
+There's even a lupine meadow along the first half of the trail that will be spectacular in early summer.

 Pop out to Forest Service Road 409 and head left.
 In about a mile, you'll wind around to a small trailhead.
 Don't take the trail that heads uphill to the right.
 Instead, stay left on a two track and in about a half mile, you'll see a sign for Hinman Park / Hinman Creek Trail on your left.